 Baylor College of Medicine invites outstanding senior graduate students to apply for Postdoctoral Research Opportunities in Science (PROS).

-If you are accepted for PROS, you will come to Houston to meet faculty whose research interests match your own, connect with current BCM postdocs, and learn about research, career development and support resources designed to help you reach your professional goals.
+When you apply, we will facilitate the process to identify future postdoc positions that match your interests.
+If selected for PROS, you will meet with multiple faculty and trainees, connect with current BCM postdocs, and learn about research, career development and support resources designed to help you reach your professional goals.
+View flyer.

-We welcome applications from highly determined students of all backgrounds, especially from individuals who belong to groups that are underrepresented in biomedical research.
+We welcome applications from students of all backgrounds, especially from individuals who belong to groups that are underrepresented in biomedical research.
 Underrepresented groups include Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders, and people with disabilities.
-View flyer.

 For the application, you will need the following items:

 - Research experience statement (500 words or less)